francofaa/ShakespeareStars/README.md

-# ShakespeareStars
+# Shakespeare Stars
-A random quote generator
+## A random quote generator
+This is a random quote generator made for a Free Code Camp project.
+This generates a Shakespearean quote and allows the user to tweet that quote.